 The publisher reserves the right to reduce or enlarge figures.

 Permissions: If you include figures that have already been published elsewhere, you must obtain permission from the copyright owner(s) for both the print and online format.
-Please be aware that some publishers do not grant electronic rights for free and that Springer will not be able to refund any costs that may have occurred to receive these permissions.
-In such cases, material from other sources should be used.

 For any other queries please contact the editorial office